oroinc/documentation/commerce/user_guide/customers/customers/create.rst

 #.
 In the **Price Lists** section, add pricelists and prioritize them as described in `Price List Management for a Customer Group <./customer-groups/pricelist>`_ section.

 #.
+When OroCommerce is deployed with InfinitePay payments support, the customer's VAT Id shall be captured for their credit worthiness verification.
+VAT Id should be valid and the billing address should match the one provided for the VAT registration.
+These are prere   uisites to enable payments via :ref:`InfinitePay <user-guide--payment--prerequisites--infinitepay>` for the customer users.

+#.
 Click **Save** in the top right right corner of the page.

-A new Customer Group is created.
+A new Customer is created.

 .. stop